Faculty Resource: Talking About Elections In Your Classrooms

 - Help them reflect on how they formed their own perspectives, the genesis of their values.

-- Help them look for common ground—not necessarily with the candidates, but with the fellow students with whom they may disagree.
+- Help them look for common ground with fellow students with whom they may disagree.